dongmaster/imigapi/README.md

-# Volapi
+# Imagapi

-This is a simple and reliable API client for [Volafile.org](https://volafile.org).
+This API client is as feature complete as Imig.es :^).

-Volapi.ex is reasonably stable and should work for most purposes.
+This is a simple API client for [Imig.es](https://Imig.es).

-Some features have yet to been implemented though, because I'm lazy.
+Imagapi.ex is reasonably stable and should work for most purposes.

-If you want to use this, you should know that breaking changes will be introduced possibly frequently.
+Some features have yet been implemented, because I'm lazy.

 ## Examples
 ### Setup